-Group 1.
-A faculty member placed in Group 1 should have a record of outstanding teaching at the undergraduate and graduate levels (where there are graduate programs).
-Outstanding teaching should be evidenced by very high levels of performance on all pertinent teaching criteria, by concrete evidence of highly favorable student evaluation, by demonstrably high levels of student learning, and, wherever possible, by past recognition from faculty colleagues for teaching excellence.
+Evaluation Group 1: A faculty member placed in Group 1 should have a record of outstanding teaching at the undergraduate and graduate levels (where there are graduate programs).
+Outstanding teaching should be demonstrated by very high levels of performance on all pertinent teaching criteria, by concrete evidence of highly favorable student evaluations, by demonstrably high levels of student learning, and, wherever possible, by past recognition from faculty colleagues for teaching excellence.
 In general, "outstanding teaching" identifies faculty members who would be in the top quarter of those in their school or college in instructional effectiveness.

-Group 2.
-Faculty members placed in Group 2 should have demonstrated effective teaching on most pertinent teaching criteria.
+Evaluation Group 2: Faculty members placed in Group 2 should demonstrate effective teaching on most pertinent teaching criteria.
 There should be concrete evidence of favorable student evaluation and of high levels of student learning.
 The standard for placing a faculty member in Group 2 is that he/she must be engaged in teaching that, while not among the very highest group in the school or college, would clearly qualify him/her to meet the current standard for promotion to his/her present professorial rank.

-Group 3.
-Faculty members placed in Group 3 should be engaged in effective teaching on some of the pertinent teaching criteria.
-Generally such faculty members will receive somewhat mixed reviews of teaching from students and from faculty colleagues, and evidence of student learning will be mixed.
+Evaluation Group 3: Faculty members placed in Group 3 should be engaged in effective teaching on some of the pertinent teaching criteria.
+Such faculty members receive somewhat mixed reviews of teaching from students and from faculty colleagues, and evidence of student learning will be mixed.
 In general, a faculty member placed in Group 3 is engaged in satisfactory teaching, but his/her teaching would not be sufficient to gain promotion to his/her present rank using current promotion standards.